newhitson/99_CountingGame/README.md

 - [ ] Fire works if you win/ slime if you loose?
 - [ ] Glowy effects on magic cards
-- [ ] Computer players who express displeasure when losing
+- [ ] Computer players express displeasure when losing
-- [ ] Computer players who gloats when they win
+- [ ] Computer players gloats when they win
 - [ ] Cards that cant be played get greyed out
 - [ ] Different computer players (difficulty/personality)
 - [ ] Different backgrounds